rinki447/anticipation_Rinki/videoblip_orig/README.md

 eg: for me the folder path is "/data/AmitRoyChowdhury/ego4d_data/v2/annotations/"

-Inside slurm/train_videoblip_rinki.sh, replace the paths:
+Inside slurm/train_videoblip_noSlurm.sh, change the line "conda activate llava" with your environment name; and replace the paths of following lines:

 1> line 29, VIDS_DIR="folder_name" with your "folder_clips"